Broadcasters Joe Buck and Troy Aikman caught on hot mic appearing to mock military flyovers as wasteful - NewsChannel 3-12

 It’s unclear whether Aikman and Buck are against the flyovers or are mocking critics who oppose them.
 Fox Sports did not immediately respond to a request for comment from CNN.

+The military, however, told CNN flyovers are classified as training missions and are no additional cost to the public.

+“Flyovers at community events are flown in conjunction with pre-scheduled training missions or other skills training missions at no additional cost to the government,” Ann Stefanek, Air Force spokesperson, told CNN.

-“Flyovers are conducted at no additional cost to the taxpayer and serve as training and meet proficiency requirements for our pilots,” Navy spokesman Lt.
-Rob Reinheimer told CNN.
+Navy spokesman Lt.
+Rob Reinheimer also said, “Flyovers are conducted at no additional cost to the taxpayer and serve as training and meet proficiency requirements for our pilots.”

-The military classifies flyovers as training and they are not an additional cost.

 Raymond James Stadium is allowing only a limited number of fans in, at a 25% capacity, so only a small crowd was on hand to watch the display.